TheRobo-13/GuideForTheFaith/README.md

-# Welcome to the Guide for Christianity
+# Welcome to the Guide for The Faith: Christianity Explained

 This guide is meant to let you explore and investigate to understand the Christian faith.